Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 *Oh, holy fuck.* They’d been *nuked.*

-"Owen?" she worked the arm that didn’t hurt so much out of the rubble around her and… yes, it was him.
+"Owen?" she worked the arm that didn’t hurt so much out of the rubble around her and... yes, it was him.
 That familiar heavy body, hard like oak and even tougher.

 But stone cold.